Each morning I get up I die a little....

 10. Teo Torriatte (Let Us Cling Together)

-The lead-off huge hit single, the gospel-influenced, anthemic "Somebody To Love", although not matching the sheer creative majesty of "Bohemian Rhapsody" was a not half bad follow up.
+The lead-off huge hit single, the gospel-influenced, anthemic "Somebody To Love", although not quite matching the sheer creative majesty of "Bohemian Rhapsody" was a not half bad follow up.
 Many thought they could not possibly come up with another classic, but they did with this one.
+It has gone down in history as a true Queen classic.
+Mercury and Taylor overdubbed their vocals so much to make them sound like a huge gospel choir.

-Other rockers are the opener "Tie Your Mother Down", Brian May's melodic Searchers/Byrds-influenced "Long Away", the powerful "White Man", John Deacon's tuneful "You And I", Roger Taylor's "Drowse" and the singalong closer "Teo Torriatte" with its Japanese chorus (ensuring huge sales in that country).
+Other rockers are the riffy opener "Tie Your Mother Down", Brian May's melodic Searchers/Byrds-influenced "Long Away", the powerful "White Man", John Deacon's tuneful pop rock of "You And I", Roger Taylor's "Drowse" and the singalong closer "Teo Torriatte" with its Japanese chorus (ensuring huge sales in that country).
 Good move!

-Freddie Mercury's "You Take My Breath Away" is "Love Of My Life" part two.
-Then, as was now usual, it seemed, came Mercury's 1920's vaudeville stuff - the execrable "Millionaire Waltz" and not much better, but catchy, "Good Old Fashioned Lover Boy".
+Freddie Mercury's "You Take My Breath Away" is a lovely track, but I guess it is "Love Of My Life" part two.
+Then, as was now usual, it seemed, came Mercury's 1920's vaudeville stuff - "Millionaire Waltz" and the admittedly catchy, "Good Old Fashioned Lover Boy".
 These additions were never my favourites but I guess they were part of the collective DNA of the band.
+"Millionaire Waltz" was, however, quite a complicated studio creation, with John Deacon playing an infectious "lead bass" that drives the song behind its many chord and pace changes.
+Personally, I find it frothy and indulgent, but one cannot deny the ingenuity involved in its structure.
+Listening to it again, I have come to appreciate its quirkiness.

+Overall, this was an impressive album, though.
 Could this quality be continued?
-The next few albums would tell us…
+The next few albums would tell us.